Job Chapter 12

 “God bringeth”: Job refuted the simplistic idea that the righteous always prosper and the wicked always suffer, by reminding them that God allows thieves and sinners to be prosperous and secure.
 So, why not believe He may also allow the righteous to suffer?

 It sometimes appears to Godly people that those who are living as robbers, and thieves are prospering.
 Job attributed their prosperity to the hand of God.
 It appeared to Job that the houses of the robbers were prospering.

-Verses 7-25: Job believes in God’s omnipotence too, through here he emphasizes its destructive capacity.
+Verses 7-25: Job believes in God’s omnipotence too, though here he emphasizes its destructive capacity.

 In verses 7-10 all these elements (animals, birds, earth and fish) of creation are called as illustrations that the violent prosper and live securely (verse 6).
 God made it so that the more vicious survive.

 Job 12:7 “But ask now the beasts, and they shall teach thee; and the fowls of the air, and they shall tell thee:”